 True success is the satisfaction that comes from doing your best and always learning from the outcome.
 A day of excellence is to learn something every day.
 If you always learn then you get a little better every day, and over time you get a lot better.
 The truth is that no one ever reaches absolute mastery; everyone could get better.
 Life is not about mastery or winning, it is about commitment to strive for mastery, thriving at being challenged, competing and enjoying the journey, which happens to have no end but is an ongoing process.

-Since 1983, I have had close to 140 000 patient visits and currently have a four-week waiting list for an appointment.
+Since 1983, I have had close to 140 000 patient visits, and prior to the pandemic shut down, had 21 straight years of a four-week waiting list for an appointment.
 I grew my practice prior to the internet and search engines simply by word of mouth, without advertising, yellow page ads, or even a phone directory listing.

-Orthopedic surgeons, family doctors, chiropractors, dentists, athletic trainers, personal trainers, acupuncturists, and massage therapists refer patients to me on a daily basis and my services are frequently sought after by professional athletes from NHL, NFL, UFC, MLB, PGA, plus Olympians, triathlons, college, and recreational athletes.
-I have been part of the San Jose Sharks medical staff since 2007 and have worked with the Stanford football team since the 2016 season.
-My work has helped world class athletes get pain free, stay on top of their game and prolonged their careers.
+Orthopedic surgeons, family doctors, chiropractors, dentists, athletic trainers, personal trainers, acupuncturists, and massage therapists refer patients to me on a daily basis and my services are frequently sought after by professional athletes from NHL, NFL, UFC, MLB, PGA, as well as Olympians, triathletes, college, and recreational athletes.
+I have been part of the San Jose Sharks medical staff since 2007 and worked with the Stanford football team during the 2016 – 2019 seasons.
+Since 2021 I am contracted by the San Francisco 49ers to provide rehabilitation therapy for their players on a weekly basis.
+My work has helped world class athletes get pain free, stay on top of their game improve their performance, and prolong their careers.

 Practice what I Preach